Advantaged/advantaged-logo-suite/README.md

 resolutions for wallpapers and other background personalization.

 ## 🗂️ Structure
-- `Vector_Master_Files/` → Original editable vector sources (SVG, EPS, PDF).
-- `Printing_Shops/` → High-quality vectors & print-ready formats.
+- 🖨️ [Printing Shop Assets](https://github.com/Advantaged/advantaged-logo-suite/Printing_Shops/) → High-quality vectors & print-ready formats.
-- `CNC_Laser_Shops/` → DXF + simplified SVGs for cutting/engraving.
+- 🔦 [CNC & Laser Cutting Assets](https://github.com/Advantaged/advantaged-logo-suite/CNC_Laser_Shops/) → DXF + simplified SVGs for cutting/engraving.
-- `Digital_Backgrounds/` → PNGs in multiple resolutions & aspect ratios.
+- 💻 [Digital Backgrounds](https://github.com/Advantaged/advantaged-logo-suite/Digital_Backgrounds/) → PNGs in multiple resolutions & aspect ratios.

-## ✨ Credits
-Created with care and structure by ChatGPT in collaboration with Tony,
-who pushed for clarity, precision, and future usability.
+- 🎨 [Vector Master Files](https://github.com/Advantaged/advantaged-logo-suite/Vector_Master_Files/) → Original editable vector sources (SVG, EPS, PDF).

 ## ⚖️ License
 This project is licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
 You are free to share and adapt the logo and related assets for personal and community use,
 provided that you give proper credit and **do not use them for commercial purposes**.

+---
+## ✨ Credits
+Created with care and structure by ChatGPT in collaboration with Tony Advantaged,
+who pushed for clarity, precision, and future usability.